Your basket is currently empty!

 Secure your mortgage offer

 Make sure your mortgage offer is still available and formally secure the offer.
-At this point, it might be worth checking to see if other more favourable mortgage deals are available.
+At this point, it might be worth checking to see if other more favourable mortgage deals have become available.

 Surveyor’s report